Tutors and Colleges

 St Anne's College

-Associate Professor Don Porcelli, of Geochemistry and Ferreras Willetts Fellow in Earth Sciences, uses trace element distributions and isotope ratios to provide a better understanding of planetary composition and formation, weathering, ocean geochemistry and reconstruction of palaeoenvironments.
-Don teaches early history of the Solar System, basic aqueous chemistry, radiogenic isotope geochemistry, and mathematical methods in Earth Sciences.
+Associate Professor Don Porcelli uses trace element distributions and isotope ratios to provide a better understanding of planetary composition and formation, weathering, ocean geochemistry and reconstruction of palaeoenvironments.
+Don teaches on the early history of the solar system, basic aqueous chemistry, radiogenic isotope geochemistry, and mathematical methods.

-Professor Stuart Robinson, of Sedimentology and Stratigraphy, uses field and lab observations to understand past environments, past climates and the impacts of major environmental change, in order to test predictive models of future climate scenarios and inform the debate about the likely consequences of increased atmospheric carbon dioxide.
+Professor Stuart Robinson uses field and lab observations to understand past environments, past climates and the impacts of major environmental change, in order to test predictive models of future climate scenarios and inform the debate about the likely consequences of increased atmospheric carbon dioxide.

 St Edmund Hall